Reliable Cellular Automata with Self-Organization: Some simulations

 \subsection{A basic block simulation}

-The simulation described here is used just to demonstrate the use of the notation and to introduce some elements of the later construction in a simple setting.
-Let a transition function $\trans_{2}$ be given.
-We want to define a cellular automaton $M_{1}=\CA(\trans_{1})$, whose trajectories simulate the trajectories of $M_{2}=\CA(\trans_{2},Q,U)$, with appropriate $Q,U$.
-Of course, there is a trivial simulation, when $M_{1}=M_{2}$, but a more general scheme will be set up here.
-This simulation is not one of the typical simulations by a universal medium: the cell-size of $M_{1}$ depends on $M_{2}$ as in Example ~\ref{x.block-code}.
-The construction will be summarized in Theorem ~\ref{t.simp-sim} below.
+The simulation described just demonstrates the use of the notation and introduces some elements of the later construction in a simple setting.
+Let a transition function \( \trans_{2} \) be given.
+We want to define a cellular automaton \( M_{1}=\CA(\trans_{1}) \), whose trajectories simulate the trajectories of \( M_{2}=\CA(\trans_{2},\Q ,\U ) \), with appropriate \( \Q ,\U \).
+Of course, there is a trivial simulation, when \( M_{1}=M_{2} \), but a more general scheme will be set up here.
+This simulation is not one of the typical simulations by a universal medium: the cell-size of \( M_{1} \) depends on \( M_{2} \) as in Example~\ref{xmp:block-code}.
+The construction will be summarized in Theorem~\ref{thm:simp-sim} below.

-In the construction, we introduce some more notation that can be considered a shorthand in writing the rules but can also be incorporated into the rule language (without invalidating Theorem ~\ref{t.rule-lang} (Rule Language)).
+Along the way, we introduce some more shorthand notation in writing the rules that can also be incorporated into the rule language---without invalidating Theorem~\ref{thm:rule-lang} (Rule Language).